reaktor/Neliohinnat/source/2015-06-11-apartment-prices.md

 ---
 title:  "A hierarchical model of Finnish apartment prices"
-date:   2015-05-07 00:00:00
-layout: news
-category : news
-tags : [news,R,stan]
-language: fi
+author:
+  image: joona.jpg
-author: Janne Sinkkonen
+  name: Janne Sinkkonen
-comments: true
+date: "2015-06-11 12:00:00"
+excerpt: Probabilistic programming approach to understand regional trends in apartment prices in Finland
+layout: post
+draft: false
+categories: R
 ---

 Basing on open data from [Statistics Finland](http://www.stat.fi/index_en.html), we at [Reaktor](http://reaktor.com/datascience) modelled Finnish apartment prices and their trends, on the zip-code level, during 2005--2014.
-Estimates from the model are available as an [interactive visualization](http://kannattaakokauppa.fi/).
+Estimates from the model are available as an [interactive visualization](http://kannattaakokauppa.fi/#/en/).

 ## Why model